dregmi08/cse15l-lab-reports/week1labreport.md

 ---
 In order to log in to your account, type the words ssh, followed by your course specific account username, followed by ieng6@ucsd.edu.
 This should be done in the command line in you terminal and should look like this:

-- 'ssh cs15lwi23--@ieng6.ucsd.edu', The two dashes should be replaced by the last two letters in your username that are unique to you
+- `ssh cs15lwi23--@ieng6.ucsd.edu`, The two dashes should be replaced by the last two letters in your username that are unique to you

 __Step 5__ : Messages/Passwords
 ---